2011 Allsvenskan: Malmö FF vs. Djurgårdens IF

 Malmö FF were involved in another incident at their home arena, this time in a match against Djurgårdens IF, on 30 July 2011.
 Like the Syrianska–AIK and Malmö–Helsingborg matches, the Malmö–Djurgården match was abandoned, after eleven minutes, after four fireworks had been launched.
 At that time, Malmö FF were leading 1–0.
 A total of six fireworks were launched, forcing the referee to abandon the match.
 According to Canal+, one of the fireworks was close to hitting a photographer.
 There were different opinions as to where the fireworks came from: Canal+ believed that the fireworks came from the section above the Djurgården terrace while the police believed that the fireworks came from within the Djurgården section.
 Swedish Discipline Committee chairman Khennet Thallinger stated that they "want to preserve the due process".
-On 5 September 2011, the Committee decided that the game would be replayed from the first kick-off, since it could not be verified which club's supporter section the fireworks came from.
+On 5 September 2011, the Committee decided that the game would be replayed from the first kick-off, since the possible sections where the firecrackers were thrown from could not be narrowed down to a point where the same club was responsible for all those sections.
 The SFA's Competition Committee decided that the rematch would be played on 15 October 2011.
 This forced them to delay the Malmö–Syrianska and Halmstad–Djurgården games in-between to 17 October, as all Allsvenskan teams should have at least one rest day between each game.
 The rematch was won by Malmö 1–0.